ncguilbeault/BonZeb/Getting Started/Shaders/README.md

 # Bonsai
 The `UpdateFrame` node is needed inside the Bonsai workflow to configure the shader.

-Once the node is added to the workflow, the shader must be configured using the Bonsai shader configuration dialogue.
+# Shader Configuration
 The Bonsai shader configuration window specifies the shader's rendering properties and rendering environment.
-The menu can be accessed by double clicking on the `UpdateFrame` node.

-# Shader Configuration
 To open the shader configuration dialogue, double click on the `UpdateFrame` node.
-The first set of properties correspond to the `Window` parameters.
+The first set of properties correspond to the `Window` parameters of the shader.

 ![](images/image3.png)